 Solder wick or solder sucker aka solder pump.

 Third hand aka helping hands.
 Not as essential, but highly recommended.

-Wear your saftey glasses!
+Wear your safety glasses!
 Irons get hot and whatever you’ll be soldering will be pretty close to you.
 Plus solder sometimes spews out tiny balls when you heat it.

 Solder in a well ventilated area.
 Solder fumes are hazardous; They contain lead and rosin that are harmful.
 You can also get yourself a fume extractor with a carbon filter if you solder a lot.

 Use a solder stand.
-Again, irons are hot, this makes them a fire hazard.
+Again, irons are hot, which makes them a fire hazard.